Approximately 75 million Americans consider breath malodor to be their most important concern in a social situation.

 Bacteria are especially lodged deep in the papillae at the back, topside of ones tongue.

 The tongue is differently shaped there.
 Some people’s tongues are rougher than others, which leads to more entrenchment and a whitish biofilm coating.
 This is the main site for VSC production.
 The best way to get to bacteria here is by using Dental White & Fresh and tongue scraping.
 Tongue scrapers are generally either strap-like, or spoon like.
-A strap like one is provided in the kit.
-Use both hands and scrape the entire tongue, then make it smaller using one hand and scrape the center only.
 The CLO2 in Dental White & Fresh actually breaks down the biofilm in those far back areas of the tongue that can’t be reached by tongue scraping because of gagging.
 CLO2 is actually a gas that penetrates down through the biofilm, breaks up and removes the film coating as well as kills the anaerobic sulfur producing bacteria,.
 These bacteria work around the clock, especially at night when salivary flow all but stops, giving rise to “morning breath.”
 Since CLO2 is a gas, it also gets where the VSC gases get as well- even into tissues.
 Using this regimen, ones tongue will get nice an pink as a baby’s.